isc-projects/bind9/doc/arm/reference.rst

    The default is ``yes``.

 ``stale-answer-enable``
-   Enable the returning of "stale" cached answers when the nameservers for a zone are not answering.
+   If ``yes``, enable the returning of "stale" cached answers when the name servers for a zone are not answering.
 The default is not to return stale answers.